 Enter the flash reprogrammable EEPROM (Electronically Erasable Program Read Only Memory) chip.
 PCMs built with EEPROM chips can be reprogrammed in a matter of minutes without having to remove the PCM or replace a single chip.
 It is all done digitally with the proper access codes and input data.

 Following the Geo Storm, GM began phasing in PCMs with flash reprogrammable chips in a variety of cars and trucks.
 By 1995, most GM models had the flash reprogrammable PCMs.
 Ford and Chrysler were also doing the same thing as OBD II arrived on all cars and light trucks in model year 1996.
-Today, almost all PCMs have reprogramming capabilities as do a growing number of other onboard control modules (ABS, air bags, climate control, body controller, etc.), so changes and upgrades can be made if needed.
+Today, virtually all PCMs have reprogramming capabilities as do many other onboard control modules (ABS, air bags, climate control, body controller, etc.).
+This allows changes and upgrades to be made as needed.

 A reflash may also be required if the factory settings for the OBD II self-diagnostics turn out to be overly sensitive - especially after a few years of operation.
 The same goes for driveability.
 What works fine in a brand new car many not work so great after 50,000 or 100,000 miles of real-world driving.
 Changing the fuel enrichment curve, spark timing or some emissions control function slightly may be necessary to eliminate a hesitation, spark knock or other condition that develops over time.